Tales (video game series): Sequels and spin-offs

+Remaster project

+As part of the series 30th anniversary, Bandai Namco announced the "Tales Remaster Project" - an effort to start making more previous Tales titles available on modern video game platforms.
+The project aims to release remasters more quickly and frequently than in the past.
+The first entry in the project, Tales of Graces f Remastered, was released in January 2025.
+The second entry, Tales of Xillia Remastered, was released in October 2025.
+In that same month, Famitsu reported that a remaster of Tales of Xillia 2 was in development.
+The third entry in the project, Tales of Berseria Remastered, is scheduled for release in February 2026.

 Related media

 The Tales series has expanded into other media, including CD dramas, manga and anime.
 Multiple Tales games have been adapted into anime OVAs and TV series.
 The Symphonia OVA was released in three parts between 2007 and 2011, and released as a single collection in 2013.
 Abyss was adapted into a 26-episode TV series between October 2008 and March 2009.
 Phantasia and Eternia have also received anime adaptations.
 The series' first theatrical film, a prequel to Vesperia called Tales of Vesperia: The First Strike, was released in 2009 in Japan and 2012 in North America.
-A made-for-television anime based on the opening sections of Zestiria, Dawn of the Shepard, was produced as part of the 20th anniversary celebrations related to the title.
+A made-for-television anime based on the opening sections of Zestiria, Dawn of the Shepherd, was produced as part of the 20th anniversary celebrations related to the title.
 It was also released on the game disc.
 A full series based on Zestiria began airing in July 2016.

 Books and audio dramas have also been made.
 Phantasia received multiple CD dramas, including four collected into anthologies in January and March 2000. and a stand-alone drama in December 2001.
 Symphonia received seven audio dramas.
 Two CD dramas for Legendia were respectively released in August and September 2005.
 A manga of Phantasia was written and serialized in 2008 and 2009, while Abyss received three manga adaptations in the years after its release.
 Symphonia was adapted into novelizations and a manga serial.
 Destiny, Graces and Xillia also received adaptations of these kinds.